 This is why we embrace the discipline of fasting and this is why we fast in times of crisis.
 We need God to intervene in our world!
-Though we celebrate the hard work of the countless people who care for the sick and find ways to stop the spread of the new coronavirus, we must pause to acknowledge that we need God to move in this hour more than anything else.
+In addition, we must pause to acknowledge that we need God to move in this hour more than anything else.

 During times of uncertainty, we are tempted to react in fear and to hoard the things we feel we need.
 Fasting calls us to a different response.
 If anything, the last few weeks have reminded us that so much of life is outside of our control.
 Ultimately, human strength cannot save us, even if it can stop the spread of a disease.